 29. Bangkok Traffic

 Thailand is famous (or infamous) for its congested roads.
-According to navigation company TomTom, capital city, Bangkok had a congestion level of 53% in 2019.
+According to navigation company TomTom, the capital city, 3899 Thai Baht or approximately 8 average-sized tanks of petrol is spent due to congestion.
 The traffic in Bangkok is notably bad but it’s also a serious problem throughout the country.

-When travelling across Bangkok, taking the BTS Skytrain may be the better alternative.
+When traveling across Bangkok, taking the BTS Skytrain may be the better alternative.
 You can also take the water taxis that travel across Chao Phraya River.

 30. Tuk tuk

 A convenient mode of transportation as well as a cultural icon, Thailand is famous for the tuk tuk.
 This colorful, open-air three-wheeled auto-rickshaw was once Thailand’s favorite way of getting around, and in some parts of the country, it still is.
 Tuk tuks in Thailand are vibrant, often designed with colorful lights and trinkets.

 Fares are not necessarily cheap as they vary depending on your destination.
 Being a tourist with limited knowledge and bargaining skills will put you at a disadvantage, especially when faced with a dishonest driver.
 But a ride in this small vehicle is well worth experiencing even just once during your trip.